aws-samples/eks-workshop/content/beginner/091_iam-groups/create_iam_users.md

 weight: 22
 ---

-In order to test our scenarios, we will create 1 user which will belong for each groups we created
+In order to test our scenarios, we will create 3 users, one for each groups we created :

 ```
 aws iam create-user --user-name PaulAdmin